gosu/gosu/dependencies/msvcrt-ruby/README.md

 https://adrianhenke.wordpress.com/2008/12/05/create-lib-file-from-dll/

+(Note: For 64-bit versions, it seems to work if you follow these steps from a Windows SDK 7.1 command prompt, but not from the 32-bit Visual C++ Express command prompt, even when using `/MACHINE:x64`.

 We can also use most of the headers included in the Ruby Installer packages.
 However we need a platform- and compiler-specific `ruby/config.h` for our version of Visual C++.